GUIDE 2025

 UX Writing Job Application Experience

-Now, you may already have applied to UX writing jobs, and so far, you have not heard anything back.
-It doesn’t matter how many degrees or certifications you have if you can’t format your resume correctly, or you’re mass applying with the shotgun method.
+You may have already applied to UX writing jobs, but you have not heard anything back.
+It doesn’t matter how many degrees or certifications you have if you can’t format your resume correctly or if you’re mass applying with the shotgun method.
 If you’re using a shotgun method, you may even get results like this when applying for your first UX writer job:

 “Something isn’t right.
 ‘Why aren’t I getting a response from them?’” you ask yourself.

 Change your plan.
-You need to spend time looking at the company’s job roles and making your resume and cover letter unique for each one.
+You need to look at the company’s job roles and make your resume and cover letter unique for each one.
 Then you’ll see results like this:

 Five UX Writer Resume Tips

-Here are five writing tips that will help you write a great resume for a UX person:
+Here are five writing tips that will help you write an excellent resume for a UX professional:

 1. Make a unique cover letter for each job

-Make your cover letter for a UX writer unique to the job you want.
+Make your cover letter for a UX writer unique to your desired job.
 It should show how good you are at working with people and how you can help your new employer.

 2. Make sure your UX Writer resume is up to date for each new job

-If you have many jobs, you’ll have different job descriptions and job roles.
-A good rule of thumb is to make changes to your resume based on the job you want.
+You’ll have different job descriptions and roles if you have many job opportunities.
+Changing your resume based on the job you want is a good rule of thumb.
 Suppose the job is for a senior UX writer at a fintech consumer app.
-If that’s the case, you should make changes to your resume accordingly.
+If that’s the case, you should change your resume accordingly.
 Applicants who tailor their cover letters and resumes to the job roles they are applying for get more attention from hiring managers.

 3. Link to your UX Writing content portfolio